krsmanovic/dotfiles/windows/PowerShell/README.md

 ## Setting up PowerShell profile

-Copy the `Microsoft.PowerShell_profile.ps1` file to the path resulted from this command:
+Copy contents of the `Microsoft.PowerShell_profile.ps1` file to the path resulted from this command:

 ```powershell
 $PROFILE